natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/IL-28Sh.md

 <!-- ''Describe how the aircraft behaves in the air.
 Speed, manoeuvrability, acceleration and allowable loads - these are the most important characteristics of the vehicle.'' -->
 The IL-28Sh 'Beagle', being a attacker modification of the previous [[IL-28]], retains its predecessor's characteristics.
 The aircraft has lacklustre acceleration and top speed for its BR, which is to be expected as it was derived from a bomber.
 In fact, the aircraft has a set of takeoff boosters to help get it off the runway!
 Typically, these are not absolutely necessary to get the plane off the ground, but are a helpful addition as they can boost the IL-28's acceleration significantly for a short duration of time.
 The aircraft's top speed of 933 km/h spaded allows it to outrun most aircraft it faces in downtiers, but this advantage is lost in higher-tier battles.

 The 'Beagle' has relatively mediocre flight characteristics given its size and weight.
 When flying it, it is to be expected that the aircraft feels rather sluggish.
 That said, the control surfaces are large, and remain responsive up to the airframe's critical speed.
 The plane's roll rate and turn rate are both unimpressive, though it is able to turn relatively quickly at the expense of speed.
-As well, beware the the airframe has a critical speed of just 850 km/h IAS - this means that the IL-28Sh will frequently break its wings in dives.
+As well, be aware that the airframe has a critical speed of just 850 km/h IAS - this means that the IL-28Sh will frequently break its wings in dives.

 {| class="wikitable" style="text-align:center" width="70%"
 ! rowspan="2" | Characteristics
-! colspan="2" | Max Speed<br>(km/h at 4,500 m)
+! colspan="2" | Max speed<br>(km/h at 4,500 m)
 ! rowspan="2" | Max altitude<br>(metres)
 ! colspan="2" | Turn time<br>(seconds)
 ! colspan="2" | Rate of climb<br>(metres/second)